 It's my hope that future musicians who are trying to make real music as opposed to Spice Girls pap and that ilk will look at this documentary and try not to make the same mistakes, and allow the hype to overwhelm what could have been a real musical revolution.
 The high points (or low points, depending on your point of view) are the Muzak version of "Smells Like Teen Spirit" and when the ex-Sub Pop employee made up "grunge" terms that The New York Times printed as gospel.
 I wish this had acknowledged earlier Seattle musicians like Hendrix and Heart, and tried to answer whether the Nirvana-Pearl Jam feud was real or just part of the hype, but otherwise, this is an important cautionary tale, and it's also fun and informative.
 Oh yeah, and the music is great too.

 I remember the first time I heard Nirvana.
-I had laid down for a nap
+I lied down for a nap with

-with the radio on after school one day.
-When I woke up it was night,
+the radio on after school one day.
+When I woke up it was night, but

-but what threw me out of bed, what got me banging my head was "Smells
+what threw me out of bed, what got me banging my head was "Smells Like

-Like Teen Spirit."
+Teen Spirit."
 I never heard anything like it.
-The noise possessed
+The noise possessed me.

 there were new rock stars to worship.